Zao C. Xu, MD, PhD

 2004 – Present Professor, Indiana University School of Medicine.
 Department of Anatomy and Cell Biology, Department of Neurology.

 1998 - 2004 Associate Professor, Indiana University School of Medicine.
 Department of Anatomy and Cell Biology, Department of Neurology.

 1992 - 1997 Assistant Professor, University of Tennessee, Memphis.
 Department of Neurology.

 1990 – 1992 Postdoctoral Fellow, University of Tennessee, Memphis.

 1982 - 1984 Instructor, Guangzhou Medical College, Department of Anatomy, Guangzhou, China.

 Titles & Appointments

-- Director, Confucius Institute in Indianapolis, School of Liberal Arts
+- Executive Director, Confucius Institute in Indianapolis, School of Liberal Arts

 Excitotoxicity is the major cause of neuronal damage in many neurological disorders such as stroke and traumatic brain injury.
 Imbalance of excitation and inhibition also results in epilepsy.
 The excitability of the brain is determined by synaptic transmission and neuronal membrane property.
 The research in my lab is to reveal the role of alteration of neuronal excitability in pathogenesis of neurological disorders.
 The current projects in my lab:1.Stroke is the leading cause of dead and disability in